TomaszWalat/ShadersDevTool/README.md

  - `Light info` - Displays all lights and their info.
  - `Debug info` - Displays window/viewport/mouse related data.

 All panels can be collapsed by clicking the arrow in the top left of the panel.
-They can be moved around as needed by grapping them by the top bar.
-They can also be resized as needed (by grapping and dragging their bottom right or left corner).
+They can be moved around as needed by grabbing them by the top bar.
+They can also be resized as needed (by grabbing and dragging their bottom right or left corner).

 The camera matrices can be reset individually or all together via their respective buttons in the `Camera data` panel.